-Monsoon and winter is not a good time for the Kanchenjunga Circuit Trek.
+Monsoon and winter are not a good time for the Kanchenjunga Circuit Trek.
 If you visit here during winter, it will be freezing cold in the high elevation and the monsoon will drop rain a lot and might be the cause of blocking the road by the landslide of the flood.
 Still, you want the try this season we are here to support you.

 Kanchenjunga Circuit Trek Difficulties:

-Kanchenjunga is wilderness trekking in the lap of the Himalaya with the less frequented trail.
+Kanchenjunga is wilderness trekking in the lap of the Himalayas with the less frequented trail.
 The trek can complete in 16 days in the shortest amount of time, and it can extend for 4 weeks as well.
-As there are a lot of ascending and descend the following river, rocky hills, and jungle, the trekkers often feel exhausted in the middle of the journey.
+As there are a lot of ascending and descending the following river, rocky hills, and jungle, the trekkers often feel exhausted in the middle of the journey.
 So, you need to be mentally well prepared and physically fit before the trek.
 This is Moderate to strenuous trekking; the trail goes through the high passes, glacier, rocky trail, so it is not easy.
-The trail frequently goes ups and downs on the same day walk.
+The trail frequently goes up and downs on the same day's walk.
 Some parts of the trail are very steep ups and risky with loose rock.
-You need to be careful while cross the landslide area, Glacier, and narrow rock trail, even our crew and experience Guide will lead you better trail, trying to mitigate less risk.
+You need to be careful while crossing the landslide area, Glacier, and narrow rock trail, even our crew and experience Guide will lead you better trail, trying to mitigate less risk.
 Some day you need to walk for 8 to 9 hours traverses the passes in the high elevation.
 You need to be physically fit and well prepared for the Kanchenjunga Circuit Trek.

 Personal gears for the Kanchenjunga Circuit Trek:

 It is sure that, you have previous trekking experience in your home town or other countries, this will give you some idea about gear that require for the Kanchenjunga Circuit Trek as well.
 If you beginner for the trek, no problem we are guiding you for the gears which will help to make your trip successful.
-There are long lists of trekking gears that you will need for the trekking.
+There are long lists of trekking gears that you will need for trekking.
 The trekking gears that you are using can be affecting entire your journey and experience.
 So, we at Nepal Mother House would like to recommend you do not compromise on the quality or the brand of the equipment which you are going to buy.
-The gears for the trekking you need; Trekking Boots, sandal, globs, Worm Hat, the sun-protected Hat, waterproof jacket, trousers, fleas inner cloths, worm shocks, day bag, sleeping bag, down jackets, Sunglass, suns Lotion, water bottle (minimum 2 liters per head), some medicine, for cold cough, sprain, fever, food position, dimax, bandage, Microspikes/Crampons- for high passes, Gaiters –waterproof, waterproof jackets, etc. Most of the equipment you can buy in Kathmandu at a reasonable price and it is possible to hire also.
-It is sure that, you have previous trekking experience in your home town or other countries, this will give you some idea about Packing List for Nepal Trekking that requires for the Kanchenjunga Circuit Trek as well.
+The gears for the trekking you need; Trekking Boots, sandal, globs, Worm Hat, the sun-protected Hat, waterproof jacket, trousers, fleas inner cloths, worm shocks, day bag, sleeping bag, down jackets, Sunglass, suns Lotion, water bottle (minimum 2 liters per head), some medicine, for cold cough, sprain, fever, food position, Dimax, bandage, Microspikes/Crampons- for high passes, Gaiters –waterproof, waterproof jackets, etc. Most of the equipment you can buy in Kathmandu at a reasonable price and it is possible to hire also.
+It is sure that, you have previous trekking experience in your home town or other countries, this will give you some idea about Packing List for Nepal Trekking that requires the Kanchenjunga Circuit Trek as well.

 Safety and Security on the Kanchenjunga Circuit Trek:

 Yaks, Mules, and Dzo/Jopke (a cross between the yaks and cow) are means of transportation in the Himalayan.
 People use them to carry food and materials supply in the hotel.
-The Kanchenjunga trail goes through the jungle, hills, rocks, glacier and crosses a suspension bridge, somewhere when crossing the narrow trail with the herd of yaks/mules and trekkers of traffic, you must be careful when a pass to them and should stay in the safe zone.
+The Kanchenjunga trail goes through the jungle, hills, rocks, glaciers and crosses a suspension bridge, somewhere when crossing the narrow trail with the herd of yaks/mules and trekkers of traffic, you must be careful when a pass to them and should stay in the safe zone.
 Sometimes, people don’t care when they are taking photographs in the risky area, you should make sure behind if there are sufficient space and no cliff.
 Don’t go closer to the animals like Yaks, Dzo, Cow, and Buffalo; they might attack you anytime.

 During the trekking peak season, many trekkers and porters are with loads on their way.
-To while meeting them on the narrow surface and bridge; you must be sure that is the safe zone at the corner side of the trail and if you stand at the edge of the trail, it is more risk pushed to the cliff by them.
+While meeting them on the narrow surface and bridge; you must be sure that is the safe zone at the corner side of the trail and if you stand at the edge of the trail, it is more risk pushed to the cliff by them.
 Likewise, carry yourself the most important documents and goods such as Passport, Insurance Policy, Credit Cards, Camera, mobile phone, and other valuable things.